About The Landmark

 Founded in 1863 by some of the City’s most prominent citizens, Woodlawn tells the story of New York and the nation from the Industrial Age through today.
-Every industry, class, religion, and ethnicity is represented by the veritable “Who’s Who of American History” enshrined here, reflecting stories of art and engineering, immigration, industrialization and cultural and societal development.
+Virtually every industry, class, religion, and ethnicity is represented by the veritable “Who’s Who of American History”, reflecting stories of art and engineering, industrialization, cultural and societal development.

-In 2011, Woodlawn Cemetery was designated a National Historic Landmark.
+Woodlawn Cemetery was designated a National Historic Landmark in 2011.